LiaXLiang/LiaXLiang.github.io/_posts/OS_Lecture_Notes/2024-05-24-Memory-Management.md

     When the process accesses a memory address X, the CPU automatically:
     - ① Adds the value of the base register: &nbsp;  *addr* = X + base
-    - ② Checks that the result is contained in the address space: base $\leq$ *addr* $<$ base + limit <br> Addresses that exceed this limit trigger an address trap, leading the processor to disregard the invalid physical address.
+    - ② Checks that the result is contained in the address space: base ≤ *addr* < base + limit <br> Addresses that exceed this limit trigger an address trap, leading the processor to disregard the invalid physical address.
 <figure>
     <img src="https://github.com/LiaXLiang/LiaXLiang.github.io/blob/master/assets/img/OS_Lectures/Chap4/2.3DynamicRelocation.png?raw=true" alt="Relocation">
 </figure>